tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :align: center
    :alt: Check estado del PAC

-Once canceled in the SAT, Odoo will synchronize the status of the SAT through scheduled actions that are executed every day to synchronize the statuses of the SAT, Electronic invoicing and Odoo (this scheduled action can be executed manually by entering with developer mode).
+Once canceled in the SAT, CoquiAPPs will synchronize the status of the SAT through scheduled actions that are executed every day to synchronize the statuses of the SAT, Electronic invoicing and CoquiAPPs (this scheduled action can be executed manually by entering with developer mode).

-If the invoice is canceled in the SAT, in Odoo it is also canceled, which allows you to switch the invoice to draft and finally cancel the invoice (*cancel entry*).
+If the invoice is canceled in the SAT, in CoquiAPPs it is also canceled, which allows you to switch the invoice to draft and finally cancel the invoice (*cancel entry*).

 .. image:: mexico/mx_ft_56.png